celestiaorg/celestia-zkevm-ibc-demo/provers/celestia-prover/README.md

     ```shell
     make setup
     ```

-1. Make sure to set `SP1_PROVER=network` in `.env` and get sp1 prover network private key from celestia 1Password.

 1. Copy the EVM address labeled with `ics07Tendermint` from terminal output which will be used as a `client_id` when querying state transition proofs: